Initialize systems for the examples

 initialize_modeling_system_pro()

-#> Prognosis modeling system initialized and default models registered.
+#> Prognosis modeling system initialized.Advanced Features

 This guide covers advanced topics such as extending the E2E framework with custom models and interpreting model predictions using SHAP.